Southern marsupial mole: History of discovery

 Although the southern marsupial mole was probably known by Aboriginal Australians for thousands of years, the first specimen examined by the scientific community was collected in 1888.
-Stockman W. Coulthard made the discovery on Idracowra Pastoral Lease in the Northern Territory by following some unusual prints that lead him to the animal lying under a tussock.
+Stockman W. Coulthard made the discovery on Idracowra Pastoral Lease in the Northern Territory by following some unusual prints that led him to the animal lying under a tussock.
 Not knowing what to do with the strange creature, he wrapped it in a kerosene soaked rag, placed it in a revolver cartridge box and forwarded it to E. C. Stirling, the Director of the South Australian Museum.
 Due to the poor transportation conditions of the time, the specimen reached its destination in a badly decomposed state.
 Hence, Stirling was unable to find any evidence of the pouch or epipubic bones and decided the creature was not a marsupial.

 Nineteenth century scientists believed that marsupials and eutherians had evolved from the same primitive ancestor and were looking for a living specimen that would serve as the missing link.
 Because the marsupial mole closely resembled the golden moles of Africa, some scientists concluded that the two were related and that they had found the proof.
 This, however, is not the case, as became obvious by examining better-preserved specimens that had a marsupial pouch.
 The striking similarities of the two species are, in fact, the result of convergent evolution.